My mission is to show the beauty and individuality of everyday scenes in West Virginia and beyond.

 I sell my photographs in the form of note cards, unframed prints of various sizes, and framed prints.
 Please email me at [email protected] for a price list and further information about retail outlets.

 In late 2012 my book, New Deal Photographs of West Virginia, 1934-1943, was published by the West Virginia University Press.
 This book includes 150+ of the over 1600 photographs that were taken by ten professional photographers who visited the state in association with the Farm Security Administration (FSA) Project.
 The book builds on a number of mini-exhibits and articles, funded in part by the West Virginia Humanities Council, that include photographs that were taken by Ben Shahn and Marion Post Wolcott in the southern coalfields.

 The FSA Project photographs are available for download through the Library of Congress at www.loc.gov/pictures/collection/fsa.
-These photographs are in the public domain and there is no cost for using the current scans.
-The Library is in the process of upgrading all of the scans to a high resolution.
+These photographs are in the public domain, except where specifically limited by copyright, and there is no cost for using the current scans.
+The Library has upgraded most or all of the scans to a high resolution.

 One new project is to publish either online and/or in print a portfolio of my photographs with each photograph accompanied by a brief narrative text.
 I am not a professional poet, and I have the greatest respect for those who are.
 Rather I have borrowed the poetic format as a kind of "outsider" poet as a way to share my thoughts about my photographs and what they have meant to me.